Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.d
 ```

 The day, a unit of time defined as 24 hr.

-Dimension: `Unitful.𝐓`.

-See Also: `Unitful.hr`.

 #### Hour